-New Prairie High School does not provide free locks for students enrolled in Physical Education courses.
-Students will need to provide their own locks, or they may purchase them for \$7 from New Prairie High School.
+Students enrolled in Physical Education courses will need to provide their own locks, or they may be purchased for \$7 from their PE teacher.
 In cases of emergency or if a student withdraws from PE, a personal lock may be cut off to access contents within the locker.